 The color of coral is pinkish to orange-red.
 It is a color that can be matched easily with other colors.
 It can be worn as a single statement piece of jewelry or as a great accent to other colors.
 And it goes great with (precious) metals, like silver, gold, and bronze.

-And the great advantage is that this color has warm hues so that the fashion industry is happy with this choice as a color of the year too.
+And the great advantage is that this color has warm hues so the fashion industry is happy with this choice as a color of the year too.

 Eco and nature is the trend